 Get Flood Insurance From JMG

-Speak to the experts at JMG Insurance Agency for more information on flood insurance and its benefits.
+Speak to the experts at JMG Insurance Corp for more information on flood insurance and its benefits.
 Since our founding in 1916, we have been dedicated to serving the insurance needs of clients throughout Connecticut, New Jersey, New York, Massachusetts, and Hawaii.
 As an independent agency, we collaborate closely with several insurance providers that have proven their reliability over the years.

 If you live in a high-risk flood area, you may be required to purchase flood insurance.
 Our policies include both building coverage (for your home’s walls, floors, and electrical and plumbing systems) and contents coverage (for your clothing, furniture, electronics, and more).
 The NFIP policy carries a 30-day waiting period for commercial flood insurance policies, although private policies typically have shorter wait times.

 Call John M. Glover Insurance Agency today at (844) 304-7332 or contact us online to receive a quote or to learn more about our flood insurance policies.